flutter/website/src/deployment/cd.md

 modified either the Dart or iOS source files within the `lib\` and `ios\` directories.

-You can use the following Files and Folders conditions:
+This can be achieved by using the following Files and Folders conditions:

 ![Xcode Workflow Branch Changes]({{site.url}}/assets/images/docs/releaseguide/xcode_workflow_branch_changes.png){:width="100%"}